cadeca/vitele-mobile/README.md

 # weasylearn

-An app for the weasylearn server.
+An app for managing subjects and profile settings for school.

 ## Features
 - Adding subjects
 - Editing subjects
 - Changing the profile picture
 - Secure authentication using 0Auth2 keycloak
+- Remaining logged in after app closure

 ## Frameworks
 - Flutter